 - Bake for 10 minutes.
 Remove from the oven and score the cracker batter with a pastry wheel, pizza cutter, or pastry scraper (which is what I used).
 You can make whatever size cracker you like.
 The crackers will pull away from each other slightly while cooking and shrink up a bit, but not much.
 I like fairly small crackers, about 1½” squares, but these will work even for quite big crackers.

-- Place back in the oven and bake for 50-55 minutes, until golden brown (if you have slightly thicker crackers, this may take longer… I’ve occasionally had batches that took 70 minutes before being done).
+- Place back in the oven and bake for 50-80 minutes, until golden brown.
+The cooking time varies quite a a bit with both exactly how much volume of plantain you have in the recipe and how green the plantains are.
+Greener ones take longer to cook (and typically taste better too) as do batches made with slightly larger plantains.
+Keep an eye on them and don’t pull them out the oven until they are a nice medium shade of brown (you can always taste one to see if it’s crisp enough, until you get the hang of this recipe).
 Remove from oven and let cool slightly on the pan.
 Move to a cooling rack (you will probably be moving fairly big pieces of several crackers stuck together).
 Once completely cool, you can break apart any crackers that are stuck together.

 - Store in an airtight container at room temperature.
 Enjoy!